Yassine Bounou: Club career

+Wydad AC

+Bono moved to the first team in 2010 at the age of nineteen as the second choice keeper, behind Nadir Lamyaghri.
+He started his first match with the Wydad AC first team in front of 80,000 supporters on the occasion of the final of the CAF Champions League against Espérance de Tunis.

+On 21 November 2011, Bono played his first Botola Pro match against Difaâ El Jadida.
+He took part in ten league matches, and then he moved to Atlético Madrid.

 Atlético Madrid

-On 14 June 2012, Bounou moved to La Liga club Atlético Madrid, being initially assigned to the reserves in Segunda División.
-He appeared regularly for the team on the bench as a third keeper, and signed a new four-year deal on 31 May 2013.
+On 14 June 2012, Bono moved to La Liga club Atlético Madrid, where he was initially named to the second team the reserves in Segunda División B, and as a third goalkeeper with the first team.
+He signed a new four-year deal with the club on 31 May 2013.
 In the summer of 2014, after profiting from Thibaut Courtois and Daniel Aranzubia's departures, he was definitively promoted to the main squad.
 He made his first-team debut on 24 July 2014, in a 1–0 pre-season friendly win against Numancia.

 Zaragoza

-On 1 September 2014, Bounou was loaned to the Segunda División's Real Zaragoza, in a season-long deal.
+On 1 September 2014, Bono was loaned to the Segunda División's Real Zaragoza, in a season-long deal.
 Kept out by Óscar Whalley for the first half of the campaign, he made his debut the following 11 January in a 5–3 loss at UD Las Palmas, and finished the season with 16 appearances.
 In the play-offs, after Whalley's performance led to a 0–3 home loss to Girona FC in the first leg, Bounou replaced him in the second for a 4–1 win and advancement on away goals; Zaragoza lost the final by the same rule to UD Las Palmas.
 On 23 July 2015, he returned to the Aragonese side, again in a one-year loan deal.